red-axe/am-editor/docs/api/view.md

 /**
   * Render content
   * @param content rendered content
-  * @param trigger Whether to trigger the rendering completion event, used to show the special effects of the plug-in.
-For example, in the heading plug-in, the anchor point display function is displayed.
+  * @param trigger Whether to trigger the rendering completion event, used to show the special effects of the plugin.
+For example, in the heading plugin, the anchor point display function is displayed.
 The default is true
   */
 render(content: string, trigger?: boolean): void;
 ```